PFython/WGACA-UK/README.md

 It’s called **What Goes Around Comes Around (WGACA)** and it’s a tool for sharing and swapping food and drink, household goods, and over-the-counter medicines with those in need.

+*"It’s so good to know that I can reach out - if desperate!
+Thanks once again"*

+*"I am 60yrs, single, disabled, with a dependent teenage son but with no living family or friends close by who can help us, so your website/tool will be invaluable to us."*

 ![About](https://github.com/PFython/WGACA-UK/blob/master/project%20management/About.jpg)

 **You can post Offers of surplus items you’re able to share:**